acmisxuyutian/MLPlatAgent/README.md

 1. **Intent Identification & Task Decomposition:** Routes intents into specialized paths (Traditional ML, Deep Learning, Modification) utilizing standardized heuristic mappings to align with enterprise low-code templates.
 2. **Hierarchical Tool Retrieval:** Synergizes user queries with dynamic data summaries to retrieve the most context-appropriate platform widgets.
 3. **Workflow Assembly via FCC:** Constructs the explicit DAG topology, ensuring logical soundness and executable structural adherence prior to deployment.

 ---

-## 🌐 Methodological Transferability

-While the current codebase implementation of MLPlatAgent is specifically tailored for the Uniplore platform, the core architectural designs of our framework are fundamentally platform-agnostic.
-The operation space defined in this framework (comprising universal actions such as adding/deleting nodes, configuring parameters, and establishing edge connections) is completely independent of any specific platform's underlying implementation.

-To migrate MLPlatAgent to a new environment or an alternative low-code ML platform (such as KNIME or RapidMiner), developers only need to modify the platform-specific implementations under the `ml_platform/` directory.
-Specifically, by updating `actions.py`, you can easily map this unified operation space to the heterogeneous APIs of your target underlying platform.
-Through this straightforward wrapper layer adaptation and by updating the corresponding meta-descriptions in the tool library, MLPlatAgent can be seamlessly transferred to other mainstream workflows.

----